 - JPEG – JPEG is a popular format for a large variety of images, and is ideal for photographs.

 - PNG – PNG is another versatile and popular format for website images.
 You can use it to save graphics with photos, but PNG is best suited for computer-generated images like logos or charts.
 It’s also great for images that require multiple levels of transparency (GIF will be better suited for images that require only a few pixels to be completely transparent).

 Great website images will be useless if it slows your loading speed down, and improving loading speed should never be an excuse for using low-quality, over-compressed images on your site.
 You need to balance your image quality and file size by choosing the correct format and compression to save it with.
-Talk to us to get beautiful, functional, and fully-optimized websites that get you more traffic and better rankings.
+Talk to us to get a beautiful, functional, and fully-optimized website through our web design services that get you more traffic and better rankings.